vmware/vic/tests/test-cases/Group1-Docker-Commands/1-23-Docker-Inspect.md

 ```
 * Step 19 should result in the map returned containing /var/lib/test
 * Step 20 should result in a valid digest, previously cached
+* Step 21 should result in valid Mounts data

 # Possible Problems:
 None